er1/s228/README.md

 ## Power Supply

 In this project, we will be using a standard 5 volt direct current power supply.
-We will be using the positive connection to connect to our supply rail called `VCC` and is by convention red.
-The negative connection will connect to our reference rail called ground or `GND` and is by convention black but may appear at times in blue.
+We will be connecting the positive terminal to our supply rail called `VCC` and this is by convention red colored.
+The negative terminal will be connected to our reference rail called ground or `GND` and is by convention black but may appear at times as blue.

 In this lab, we will use `VCC`, `5V` and `+5V`

 ## Breadboard

 In this project, we will be using a prototyping project board more commonly known as a breadboard.
-It contains small holes which share an electronic connection with holes in the same row or column.
+It contains small holes which share an electric connection with holes in the same row or column.
 There are two areas on the breadboard: the prototyping area and the supply rails.

 The prototyping area located in the middle is where you will place the components in this project.
 The prototyping area has a grid of holes, identified by a letter and number written on the top and side.
 These holes are electrically connected in a line of five (i.e. pins 1A through 1E are all connected but not to 1F or 2A).
 There is a gap in the middle which will be where you put the center of your DIP (Dual Inline Package) components so that you can make connections to their pins.